 Next, select appropriate course books, supplementary materials to their level and needs so that you have some sort of basis of a curriculum, which should be mapped out by milestones.
 For example, by lesson 5 we will have covered “phrasal verbs with take” and by lesson 10 we will have covered phrasal verbs with “make, do and take.”
 You may even want to refer to the CEFR “Can Do statements” for some milestones to help you map out your courses.

-Finally, keep on referring back to the areas you wanted to cover with your student(s), constantly reviewing until the student has nailed it!
+Finally, keep on referring back to the areas you wanted to cover with your student(s), constantly reviewing them until the student has nailed it!

 Traditionally Skype was the main platform for conducting online lessons.
 However, in recent times there have been a plethora of other online teaching platforms released.
-These include: Zoom, Webex, Google Hangouts and of course there are lots of communication portals where you can conduct simple video calls on such as Line, Whatsapp, WeChat etc. The platform or school you work with may have their own software to use for online teaching, which is a whole different conversation as to the pros and cons.
+These include: Zoom, Webex, Google Hangouts and of course there are lots of communication portals where you can conduct simple video calls on: such as Line, Whatsapp, WeChat etc. The platform or school you work with may have their own software to use for online teaching, which is a whole different conversation as to the pros and cons.

-I used to work for the British Council and we would use Active Inspire software on all our IWBs (interactive whiteboard).
+I used to work for the British Council and we would use Active Inspire software on all our IWBs (interactive whiteboards).
 I now have integrated this software into a lot of my online lessons.
 It’s super useful when screen sharing for vocabulary and pronunciation lists as well as using images and tables, particularly for younger learners.
 Click here to download a free copy of active inspire.

 3. Ensure that your teaching space & Materials are Well Prepared

 Ok, so once you have identified your student’s strengths and weaknesses, selected appropriate course materials you are now ready to begin.
 However, you shouldn’t overlook the practical elements involved in online teaching!
 First of all, you need to have a hi-speed internet connection so your video images are smooth and don’t cut out or freeze, this is an absolute must in 2020!
-Make sure your technology is working in terms of your webcam, microphone and software and that you adequate lighting.
+Make sure your technology is working in terms of your webcam, microphone and software and that you have adequate lighting.
 Ensure that you have a quiet teaching space with nothing distracting in the background, unless you are teaching young learners when you will definitely want a colourful background, phonemic chart etc.

 If you are teaching young learners, make sure that you have suitable realia, in terms of puppets, toys, figures etc. Young learners are more kinesthetic learners so use as many visual aids as possible.
 Keep the learning stages short, sharp and snappy as well because they do not have long attention spans.
+You will definitely need to use different teaching techniques and methodolgies when it comes to teaching YL’s compared to adults.
+However, this would be a whole new blog in terms of discussing the differences between teaching YL’s and adults!

 Last but not least, make sure that you have a comfortable chair to use when teaching!